Demographics of sexual orientation: 2015

 Dentsu's new estimate for the LGBT population of Japan was 7.6% for people aged 20 to 59.

 2018

 Dentsu's new estimate for the LGBT population of Japan was 8.9% for people aged 20 to 59.

 Mexico

 2017

 According to a nationally representative study organized by Kantar TNS, 88% of Mexican men aged 18 to 30 years identify as heterosexual, 6% as homosexual, 5% as bisexual, and 1% as other.

 Netherlands

 2001

 In a face-to-face survey carried out by the Dutch National Survey of General Practice, of the 4,229 men with a valid answer to the sexual orientation question, 1.5% self-identified as gay, 0.6% as bisexual and 97.9% as heterosexual.
 Of the 5,282 women, 1.5% self-identified as lesbian, 1.2% as bisexual, and 97.3% as heterosexual.

 2016

 A female-only survey found that 8% of Dutch women identify as gay or bisexual.

+2023

+A 2024 study by Statistics Netherlands analyzed the data from the "Veiligheidsmonitor 2023", a periodic population-based study of safety, livability and victimization of common crime.
+It estimates that about 18% (2.7 million people) of the Dutch population are LGBTQIA.
+It further estimates that 17% (2.5 million) of Dutch people have a non-heterosexual orientation, 1% (151 thousand) is transgender/nonbinary/genderqueer and 0.3% (45 thousand) are intersex people.
+11% are reported to be "bi-plus" (or bisexual), 2% homosexual men, 1% asexual women, 1% homosexual women and 1% asexual men.
+Furthermore, 1% of people stated that they don't know who they are attracted to (yet).